MigoTiti/PokeAPI/README.md

 ## Unit Tests

-The unit tests were written to test the Webservice layer (between Repository and data acess layer) business logic, as it is the only layer that has external dependencies.
+The unit tests were written to test the Webservice layer (between Repository and data access layer) business logic, as it is the only layer that has external dependencies.

 # Desafio PokeApi (PT)